 Many documents are available as tools for establishing an estate plan.
 In many cases, a complete plan can be achieved through a will, power of attorney and living will:

-- A will provides for distribution of your property and, if necessary, includes provisions for the care of your minor children.
+- A will provides for the distribution of your property and, if necessary, includes provisions for the care of your minor children.
 If you do not have a will at the time of your death, your property will be distributed according to the intestate laws of Pennsylvania, which may cause unwanted circumstances for your survivors.
-An existing will should be reviewed whenever you undergo a major life change such as the birth of a child, divorce or retirement.
+An existing will should be reviewed whenever you undergo a major life change, such as the birth of a child, divorce or retirement.

 - A living will, also known as a health care directive, is a written document that allows you to state which medical treatments you do or do not want to receive during a terminal illness.
 A living will only takes effect when you are incapacitated and can no longer communicate and allows you to name a surrogate to express your wishes on your behalf.

 At Palange, Endres & Marks, P.C., we assist clients across central Pennsylvania with concerns related to estate planning.
 We can review your situation to advise on accounting and tax consequences of your current documents or help with the actual drafting of documents.
-We also can advise on establishing guardianships and trusts for minors through your will.